 - Children with emotional and behavioural difficulties and disabilities may be especially vulnerable to abuse.
-College staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems aim to be sensitive to indicators of abuse. - The potential for children with SEND or certain medical conditions is disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and these children may be more prone to peer-group isolation or bullying (including prejudice-based bullying) than others.
+College staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems aim to be sensitive to indicators of abuse. - Children with special educational needs (SEND) or medical conditions may be disproportionately affected by bullying, including prejudice-based bullying, and may experience peer-group isolation.
+This vulnerability can exist even where outward signs are not apparent.